daihocmo/khoa-hoc-may-tinh/docs/fullstack.md

 !!! warning "Thời gian học lộ trình này chỉ mang tính chất ước lượng"
     Bạn có thể sẽ hoàn thành nó chậm hơn hoặc nhanh hơn so với thời gian mà chương trình đề cập.
 Phần này tùy thuộc vào bạn.
 Vậy nên, kể cả khi mình hoàn thành nó sau 6 tháng cũng không vấn đề gì. Điều quan trọng nhất là cần duy trì thói quen học hàng ngày.

+## Fullstack là cái gì?

+> Practically all web applications have (at least) two "layers": the browser, being closer to the end-user, is the top layer, and the server the bottom one.
+There is often also a database layer below the server.
+We can therefore think of the architecture of a web application as a stack of layers.
+>
+> Often, we also talk about the frontend and the backend.
+The browser is the frontend, and the JavaScript that runs on the browser is the frontend code.
+The server on the other hand is the backend.
+>
+> In the context of this course, full-stack web development means that we focus on all parts of the application: the frontend, the backend, and the database.
+Sometimes the software on the server and its operating system are seen as parts of the stack, but we won't go into those.

 ## Chọn lộ trình khác

 Nếu bạn muốn học những lộ trình khác thì có thể thử: